 Study of the U.S. Institutes for Secondary Educators (SUSIs) are intensive post-graduate level academic programs that provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The program goal is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
 Prospective applicants are encouraged to visit the website page to obtain general information about the Institutes.
 More information at: http://exchanges.state.gov/susi.

 Study of the U.S. Institutes for Secondary Educators will take place at various academic institutions throughout the United States over the course of five weeks in summer 2024.
-Each Institute includes a four-week academic residency component and, if possible, a one-week integrated study tour to another region of the United States.
+Each Institute includes a four-week academic residency and a one-week integrated study tour in another region of the United States.
+Institutes will last five weeks each and take place between late May and early June 2024; exact dates for each Institute will be communicated in spring 2024.

 Applications must be filled in this form by 11:59 p.m. on Sunday, December 03, 2023 (CL time).